 How Do You Deal With Difficult Elderly Parents?

-If you are struggling with caring for your parents in their old age who also happen to be difficult and abusive on a regular basis – then please understand that you are more than likely not the target in their anger and frustration.
+If you are struggling with caring for your parents in their old age who also happen to be difficult and abusive on a regular basis – then please understand that you are more than likely not the target of their anger and frustration.
 Although it certainly does often seem that way!

-There are multiple factors involved that are the cause of all this angst and they can range from…
+There are multiple risk factors involved that cause an older person so much mental anguish and they can range from…

-- Physical and mental ailments such as Stroke, Parkinson’s, Dementia, Alzheimer’s, Chronic Pain, Depression, Anxiety, Borderline Personality Disorder, and other medical conditions.
+- Physical and mental problems such as Stroke, Parkinson’s, Dementia, Alzheimer’s, Chronic Pain, Depression, Anxiety, Borderline Personality Disorder, and other medical conditions.

 - Medication can sometimes alter someone’s personality as well (for better or worse).

-Understanding what issues are contributing to your elderly parents’ state of being will help you to cope with their nasty behaviors.
+Understanding what mental illness or physical problems are contributing to your elderly parents’ state of being will help you to cope with their nasty behaviors.

 How The Elderly Abuse Their Caregivers